-To accomplish the educational objectives stipulated in the University Regulations, the Graduate School of Asia Pacific Studies, Master's Program in Asia Pacific Studies has defined graduation requirements as well as the following three learning outcomes to be achieved by the time of graduation.
+To accomplish the educational objectives stipulated in the Graduate School of Asia Pacific Studies Graduate School Regulations, the Graduate School of Asia Pacific Studies, Master's Program in Asia Pacific Studies has defined graduation requirements as well as the following three learning outcomes to be achieved by the time of graduation.

 - Students are required to enroll for the designated period and to complete at least 32 credits in accordance with the following course registration requirements. - Complete 4 credits of Analytical Foundations Subjects, at least 4 credits of Core Subjects on the Asia Pacific Region, at least 4 credits of Seminars and at least 10 credits of Major Subjects in the affiliated Division.
-However, Optional Subjects are not included in the number of credits required for completion. - Successfully pass the screening for the research output, in the form of either a Master's Thesis or a special project (Research Report). - Detailed course registration requirements shall be stipulated in the University Regulations.
+However, Optional Subjects are not included in the number of credits required for completion. - Successfully pass the screening for the research output, in the form of either a Master's Thesis or a special project (Research Report). - Detailed course registration requirements shall be stipulated in the Graduate School of Asia Pacific Studies Graduate School Regulations.

-- 1. Broad knowledge and understanding of the various issues facing the Asia Pacific region. - 1-a.
+1. Broad knowledge and understanding of the various issues facing the Asia Pacific region.

+- 1-a.
 Understand important social science issues involving the Asia Pacific Region. - 1-b.
-Understand differences between issues of the Asia Pacific Region and other regions. - 2.
-Advanced knowledge of discipline - 2-a.
+Understand differences between issues of the Asia Pacific Region and other regions.

+2. Advanced knowledge of discipline

+- 2-a.
 Understand the theories important for the discipline being studied. - 2-b.
 Understand the current important areas for research in the discipline. - 2-c.
-Apply theories using standard methodologies and current analytical tools. - 3.
-Global perspectives - 3-a.
+Apply theories using standard methodologies and current analytical tools.

+3. Global perspectives

+- 3-a.
 Understand interdisciplinary theories involving the Asia Pacific region and how the region interacts with other regions. - 3-b.
 Understand critical perspectives of the Asia Pacific region from a global view.